 It might seem like a simple step, but you need to be clear what you’re expecting from candidates.
 Not just in terms of experience, but also how they will work for you.

-Something many people do not realise is that you can have a discrimination tribunal claim made against you before someone is your employee.
+Something many people don’t realise is that you can have a discrimination tribunal claim made against you before someone is even your employee.
 Therefore, it’s vital to take every precaution when recruiting to be as fair to all candidates as possible, only putting elements in the advert about things like anti-social working hours, for example, if you can genuinely justify them for business reasons.

 There are even people who try to make a living by making applications for jobs they have no intention of getting, and then claiming some sort of discrimination when they are rejected to try to force employers into paying compensation, so it is worth taking the time to make your advert and selection process clear and fair.

-A good job advertisement will also help you to choose candidates more effectively.
-If the advertisement includes a set of skills and experience required as a minimum to fulfil the role, you can start by filtering the job applications, ticking off each applicant’s relevant skills and rejecting those who clearly don’t have these core skills.
+A good job advert will also help you to choose candidates more effectively.
+If the advert includes a set of skills and experience required as a minimum to fulfil the role, you can start by filtering the job applications, ticking off each applicant’s relevant skills and rejecting those who clearly don’t have these core skills.

 It is also important that if you are using application forms, the form itself doesn’t expose you to any sort of discrimination claims, and that any questions you do ask are a justified requirement of the role.